 Not the Fall That Kills You: This is the first Grand Theft Auto game to adopt a comparatively realistic set of Jump Physics and the appropriate fall damage to accompany drops of varying distances.
 However, there are still some absurd methods of negating this damage, such as:

 So long as you are in a vehicle, you will receive no damage from impacts, including falls from great heights.
 This becomes especially absurd when you fall while on a bicycle or motorbike.
-Even if the impact ejects you from the bike, you will only receive minor, if any damage.
+Even if the impact ejects you from the bike, you will only receive minor damage, if any.

 Not-So-Harmless Villain: While OG Loc at first appears to be an idiot who is ridiculed for their friends, even too harmless to consider him a "villain", this is inmediately inverted when he send CJ to commit several atrocities: kidnap and kill Madd Dogg's manager and his girlfriend and killing all the security of Madd Dogg to steal his rhyme book.
 It gets worse when he becomes famous and all this took Madd Dogg to almost commit suicide!

 Office Golf: Woozie does this at the Triad's Las Venturas casino.
 His henchman makes sure his average remains low, despite Woozie being blind.